-- 1. On the Cloudera Manager home page, click the Hue service, and then on the Hue service page, select the Configuration tab. - 2.
-Filter by SCOPEHue Server and CATEGORYSecurity. - 3.
-Locate either the Hue TLS/SSL Server Certificate File (PEM Format) ssl_certificate property or the Hue TLS/SSL Server CA Certificate (PEM Format) ssl_cacerts property. - 4.
-Add the path to the HUE_TRUSTSTORE.pem file on the host that is running the Hue web server into one of these properties. - 5.
-Click Save Changes in the lower right corner of the page. - 6.
-Select ActionsRestart to restart the Hue service so the configuration changes can take effect.
+- 1. Log in to Cloudera Manager as an Administrator. - 2.
+Go to Clusters Hue service Configuration Hue TLS/SSL Server CA Certificate (PEM Format) ssl_cacerts and add the path to the HUE_TRUSTSTORE.pem file on the host that is running the Hue web server. - 3.
+Click Save Changes. - 4.
+Restart the Hue service.